 The research within the Research Group Innovations in Preventive Care focuses on people's behaviour, risk factors and / or symptoms.
 The research concerns both universal and selective prevention in groups most at risk of developing unhealthy behaviour or developing disease, namely children and elderly.

-The research program of the Research Group Innovations in Preventive Care is initiated by the field of oral health care and is further expanded with research within other health care disciplines.
-Prevention is the basis of the practice of the dental hygienist; Its activities are aimed at behavioural change, learning a healthy lifestyle and increasing patient self-reliance.
+Our research program is initiated by the field of oral health care and is further expanded with research within other health care disciplines.
+Prevention is the core practice of dental hygienists; their activities are aimed at behavioural change, learning a healthy lifestyle and increasing patient self-reliance.
 The research is also focused on a wide range of health care professionals (dietician, speech therapist, nurse, general practitioner, optometrist, physiotherapist, etc.) that aim to increase patients’ self-reliance, general health and quality of life.
 This objective almost always requires an interprofessional approach.
 The knowledge gained within the research program will also be interprofessional and / or translated to other professional groups.